ewolin/HighFreqNoiseMustang_paper/README.md

 addIRISPDFs.py --read_stns myfedcatfile.txt --lnm_check --get_PDFs --calc_PDF --plot_PDF
 ```

-Once you have calculated the PDF you can re-plot it with
+Once you have calculated the composite PDF you can re-plot it with
 ```bash
 addIRISPDFs.py --read_stns myfedcatfile.txt --plot_PDF
 ```